Kobe Bryant: Coming up short (2002–2004)

-In the first game of the 2002–03 season, Bryant recorded 27 points, 10 rebounds, 5 assists and 4 steals in an 87–82 loss to the visiting Spurs.
-On November 1, Bryant recorded a triple-double of 33 points, 15 rebounds and 12 assists in a 108–93 win over the LA Clippers.
-He also set an NBA record for three-pointers in a game on January 7, 2003, when he made 12 against the Seattle SuperSonics.
-Bryant averaged 30 points per game and embarked on a historic run, posting 40 or more points in nine consecutive games while averaging 40.6 in the entire month of February.
-In addition, he averaged 6.9 rebounds, 5.9 assists, and 2.2 steals per game, all career-highs to that point.
-Bryant was once again voted to both the All-NBA and All-Defensive First Teams, and came in third place in voting for the MVP award.
-After finishing 50–32 in the regular season, the Lakers floundered in the playoffs and lost in the Western Conference semi-finals in six games to the eventual NBA champions San Antonio Spurs.
+In the first game of the 2002–03 season, Bryant recorded 27 points, 10 rebounds, five assists, and four steals in an 87–82 loss to the visiting Spurs.
+On November 1, he recorded a triple-double of 33 points, 15 rebounds, and 12 assists in a 108–93 victory over the Clippers.
+Bryant also set an NBA record for three-pointers in a game on January 7, 2003, when he made 12 against the Seattle SuperSonics.
+He averaged 30 points per game and embarked on a historic run, posting 40 or more points in nine consecutive games while averaging 40.6 in the entire month of February.
+Bryant also averaged 6.9 rebounds, 5.9 assists, and 2.2 steals per game, all career-highs to that point.
+He was once again voted to both the All-NBA and All-Defensive First Teams, and came in third place in voting for the MVP award.
+After finishing 50–32 in the regular season, the Lakers floundered in the playoffs and lost in the Western Conference semifinals in six games to the eventual NBA champions San Antonio Spurs.

-In the following season, the Lakers were able to acquire NBA All-Stars Karl Malone and Gary Payton to make another push at the NBA championship.
+The following season, the Lakers were able to acquire NBA All-Stars Karl Malone and Gary Payton to make another push at the NBA championship.
 Bryant was arrested for sexual assault before the season began.
-This caused Bryant to miss some games due to court appearances or attend court earlier in the day and travel to play games later on the same day.
+This caused him to miss some games due to court appearances or attend court earlier in the day and travel to play games later on the same day.
 In the final game of the regular season, the Lakers played the Portland Trail Blazers.
 Bryant made two buzzer-beaters to win the game and the Pacific Division title.
 At the end of the fourth quarter, Bryant made a three-pointer with 1.1 seconds left to send it into overtime.
-The game eventually went to a second overtime, in which Bryant made another three-pointer as time expired to lift the Lakers past the Blazers, 105–104.
+The game eventually went to a second overtime, in which Bryant made another three-pointer as time expired to narrowly lift the Lakers past the Blazers, 105–104.

-With a starting lineup of O'Neal, Malone, Payton, and Bryant, the Lakers were able to reach the NBA Finals.
+With a starting lineup of O'Neal, Malone, Payton, and Bryant, the Lakers were able to reach the 2004 Finals.
 However, they were upset in five games by the Detroit Pistons, who won their first championship since 1990.
 In that series, Bryant averaged 22.6 points per game and 4.4 assists while shooting 35.1% from the field.
 Jackson's contract as coach was not renewed, and Rudy Tomjanovich took over.
 O'Neal was traded to the Miami Heat for Lamar Odom, Caron Butler, and Brian Grant.
 The following day, Bryant declined a six-year, $100 million offer to sign with the Los Angeles Clippers and re-signed with the Lakers on a seven-year, $136.4 million contract.